 Here’s an infographic summarising what a COR is, its benefits, legal implications, conditions for obtaining a COR, and evidences required.

-Need help with your COR application?
+Need help with your Certificate of Residence (COR) application?